ddeeproton2/ChatPGP/README.md

 Install Termux, and then the servers : apache2, mysqld, node, tor

-and talk with your friends :)
+Configure server and talk with your friends :)